 The Convent’s 2018 Open Spaces program has launched, bringing our much-loved festival back with its biggest program to date.
-Held over two days on 17 and 18 November, this year’s jam-packed event features art, music, markets, food, kids activities, special Wurundjeri performances and more.
+Held over two days on 17 and 18 November 2018, this year’s jam-packed event features art, music, markets, food, kids’ activities, special Wurundjeri performances and more.

 We chat to Joel about what he has in store for this year’s audiences, and what’s next for him as an MC, producer and multi-instrumentalist.

-Over the two days, there will be bands and solo artists on the main stage in front of a natural amphitheater, and in the courtyard we'll have DJs playing a mix of funk, soul, reggae, dub and global music.
+Over the two days, there will be bands and solo artists on the main stage in front of a natural amphitheatre, and in the courtyard, we’ll have DJs playing a mix of funk, soul, reggae, dub and global music.

 Can you give us a rundown of the artists playing over the Open Spaces weekend?